millsm402/millsm402.github.io/_portfolio/2024-cluster.md

 Here I partnered with the Marketing Team to develop data-driven personas that enhanced campaign precision and engagement.
 To do so I leveraged customer segmentation, behavioral analytics, and clustering techniques to translate raw data into actionable profiles that enable personalized outreach.

-The project stood out by automating how we selected and implemented a human-in-the-loop clustering solution.
+The project stood out by automating a human-in-the-loop clustering solution.

 <!--  FIGURE: CLUSTERING SOLUTION PLOT  -->
 Figure 1.
 Plot of decision criteria (CCC and Pseudo F) for determining the number of clusters.
 Ideal solution is when peaks overlap.